OpenTechStrategies/torque-sites/INSTALL.md

 * Do we know what followup information (budget tables, etc?) might be coming later?

-* Any special instructinos regarding attachments?
+* Any special instructions regarding attachments?

 * What plugin-based features will be enabled?